Intersex medical interventions: Hormone treatment

 There is widespread evidence of prenatal testing and hormone treatment to prevent intersex traits.
 In 1990, a paper by Heino Meyer-Bahlburg titled Will Prenatal Hormone Treatment Prevent Homosexuality? was published in the Journal of Child and Adolescent Psychopharmacology.
-It examined the use of "prenatal hormone screening or treatment for the prevention of homosexuality" using research conducted on foetuses with congenital adrenal hyperplasia (CAH).
+It examined the use of "prenatal hormone screening or treatment for the prevention of homosexuality" using research conducted on fetuses with congenital adrenal hyperplasia (CAH).
 Dreger, Feder, and Tamar-Mattis describe how later research constructs "low interest in babies and men – and even interest in what they consider to be men's occupations and games – as "abnormal", and potentially preventable with prenatal dex [amethasone]".

 Genetic selection and terminations

 The ethics of preimplantation genetic diagnosis to select against intersex traits was the subject of 11 papers in the October 2013 issue of the American Journal of Bioethics.
 There is widespread evidence of pregnancy terminations arising from prenatal testing, as well prenatal hormone treatment to prevent intersex traits.

-In April 2014, Organisation Intersex International Australia made a submission on genetic selection via preimplantation genetic diagnosis to the National Health and Medical Research Council recommending that deselection of embryos and foetuses on grounds of intersex status should not be permitted.
+In April 2014, Organisation Intersex International Australia made a submission on genetic selection via preimplantation genetic diagnosis to the National Health and Medical Research Council recommending that deselection of embryos and fetuses on grounds of intersex status should not be permitted.
 It quoted research by Professors Morgan Holmes, Jeff Nisker, associate professor Georgiann Davis, and by Jason Behrmann and Vardit Ravitsky.
 It quotes research showing pregnancy termination rates of up to 88% in 47,XXY even while the World Health Organization describes the trait as "compatible with normal life expectancy", and "often undiagnosed".
 Behrmann and Ravitsky find social concepts of sex, gender and sexual orientation to be "intertwined on many levels.
 Parental choice against intersex may thus conceal biases against same-sex attractedness and gender nonconformity."

 Gender dysphoria

 The DSM-5 included a change from using gender identity disorder to gender dysphoria.
 This revised code now specifically includes intersex people who do not identify with their sex assigned at birth and experience clinically significant distress or impairment, using the language of disorders of sex development.
-This move was criticised by intersex advocacy groups in Australia and New Zealand.
+This move was criticized by intersex advocacy groups in Australia and New Zealand.

+When intersex individuals receive non-consensual surgery at birth, this can lead to life-long trauma and feelings of gender dysphoria.
+This is because "gender-normalizing" surgery is non-accepting towards intersex individual by forcing them to conform to a binary.
+There are changing practices surrounding intersex surgery of infants with more hospitals or medical professionals discouraging intersex surgery when the child cannot make the decision themselves.
+However, there have not been any federal or local policies in the United States surrounding non-consensual intersex surgery on infants or children.